 Legal Review Policies 101: Why, What and How

-The fundamental question which drives the need for a Legal Review Policy is “what contracts should the Legal team spend time on, and what contracts should it not spend time on?”
+The fundamental question that drives the need for a Legal Review Policy is “what contracts should the Legal team spend time on, and what contracts should it not spend time on?”

 The problem is that Legal team lawyers often find themselves trapped in a reactive role when they review the contracts sent to them by their company.
 Somehow the business owners determine what Legal should and shouldn’t review, yet the attorneys are in the best place to make that determination.
 So, why don’t more Legal teams take a proactive role in defining what should land on their plates?